-All you need to know if you plan to file your Self Assessment return for the 2018/19 tax year before midnight 31 January 2020 or face a £100 fine.
+You need to file your online Self Assessment return for the 2018/19 tax year before midnight 31 January 2020 or face a £100 fine.

 The deadline for filling out your online Self Assessment tax return is 31 January 2020.

 Ideally, you will already have registered to use HMRC’s online tax return service by now and are ready to start filling in forms.